-I grew up in Hobart, Tasmania in December 1974, a few days after Cyclone Tracey devastated Darwin and about a week before the Lake Illawarra, a bulk ore carrier, collided with the Tasman Bridge and it collapsed, killing people on the ship, sending cars plunging into the river's depths, and dividing the city for three years.
+I was born in Hobart, Tasmania in December 1974, a few days after Cyclone Tracey devastated Darwin and about a week before the Lake Illawarra, a bulk ore carrier, collided with the Tasman Bridge and it collapsed, killing people on the ship, sending cars plunging into the river's depths, and dividing the city for three years.
 I have always felt guilty by association, which perhaps tells you something about me (self-centred, flair for the dramatic, over developed sense of culpability, fascination with loss).

 My father, Robert Russon, had immigrated to Tasmania as a ten pound tourist in the 60s after his first marriage broke up.
 You can read a bit about my other family, who I didn't get in contact with until my late teens, in this post: The Cartography of Loss.
 Dad married my mum, Frances Turner and they had two daughters, first my sister Kylie and then me.
 Both my parents were teachers, though Mum had various jobs while I was growing up, after getting squeezed out of teaching by terrible maternity leave policies.
 She retrained as a librarian but couldn't get library work which put me off pursuing that career myself.
 Both parents said to me, as a perpetual mantra, don't ever become a teacher.